cagilceren/Java-Simple-TO-DO-List-REST-API/readme.md

 ## Highlights

-In this project i have used different modules for different compartments in the project.
-So that the project is easily upgradeable.
+In this project I have used different modules for different compartments in the project, so that the project is easily upgradeable.

 During the project I have used Spring framework and JPA, which offer many facilities while creating Java REST API Services.
-That is why, i didn't have to manually deal with many things, like SQL Injection and creating JSON documents (see: [PHP Rest API](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API.git)).
+That is why, I didn't have to manually deal with many things, like SQL Injection and creating JSON documents (see: [PHP Rest API](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API.git)).

-Thanks to Java persistence API (JPA), i have created an Entity class (named [Reminder.java](https://github.com/cagilceren/Java-Simple-TO-DO-List-REST-API/blob/master/src/main/java/com/example/restservice/model/Reminder.java)) to be able to communicate with the database.
+Thanks to Java persistence API (JPA), I have created an Entity class (named [Reminder.java](https://github.com/cagilceren/Java-Simple-TO-DO-List-REST-API/blob/master/src/main/java/com/example/restservice/model/Reminder.java)) to be able to communicate with the database.

-Thanks to the Spring framework, i created CRUD functions based on [RESTful web API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) by related annotations.
+Thanks to the Spring framework, I created CRUD functions based on [RESTful web API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) by related annotations.
 These CRUD functions are

 - to **Create** a new reminder to the database "post()",